TinaBeranic/pipeline_demo_spring_sc/README.md

   **CRUD** operations are available on Products via REST endpoint,
 - It enables sending **Measurements** (product / temperature / measurement type) via REST endpoint,
 - When recorded, **measurements are marked** as OK (inside allowed temperature range) or NOT OK,
-- **Measurements history** for the last 10 days is available via REST endpoint.
+- **Measurements history** for last 10 days is available via REST endpoint.

 ## Running
 - build & run *or*